rtthomas/ReactContactLite/README.md

 - SNS to publish email notification for the server
 - Route53

+Refer to the [Wiki](https://github.com/rtthomas/ReactContactLite/wiki) for the full dosumenmtation

 ## Functional Requirements

 The ReactContactLite application allows the user to: